roihan37/meditrack/README.md

 npm run dev
 ```
 Open http://localhost:5173 then we're ready
-If you want to see an example of seeded data, log in with the email account `example@gmail.com`, password `tasik123`
+If you want to see an example of seeded data, log in with the email account `example@gmail.com`, password `12345678`

+## 👨‍💻 Author
+Built with by Roihan Salsabila